rishabhs1010/cowin-slots-notifier/README.md

 It will check for available slots in every 10 minutes and notify you once any slots are available in your Area.

+Cowin-slots-notifier will notify for slots available within 7 days and it will check for next 14 days as well in case of no slots available from current date.

 # Installation

 `npm i cowin-slots-notifier`